SORMAS-Foundation/SORMAS-Project/docs/DEVELOPMENT_ENVIRONMENT.md

 ## Step 1: Check Out the SORMAS Repository
 - [Download and install the latest Git version](https://git-scm.com/downloads) for your operating system
-- *Optional:* Install a Git client such as [TortoiseGit](https://tortoisegit.org/) or [GitHub Desktop](https://desktop.github.com/) if you don't want to handle version control from the command line or within your IDE
+- *Optional:* Install a Git client such as [TortoiseGit](https://tortoisegit.org/) or [GitHub Desktop](https://desktop.github.com/) if you don't want to handle version control from the command-line or within your IDE
 - *Optional:* Clone the SORMAS-Project repository with `git clone https://github.com/hzi-braunschweig/SORMAS-Project.git`; if you want to use Git from within your IDE, you can also clone the repository in Step 4
 - Open Git Bash and execute the following command to ensure that rebase is used when pulling the development branch rather than merge: `git config --global branch.development.rebase true`

 ## Step 2: Install Java
 Download and install the **Java 11 JDK** (not JRE) for your operating system.
 We suggest using [Zulu OpenJDK](https://www.azul.com/downloads/?version=java-11-lts&package=jdk).
 If you're running Linux, please refer to the [official documentation](https://docs.azul.com/zulu/zuludocs/ZuluUserGuide/PrepareZuluPlatform/AttachAPTRepositoryUbuntuOrDebianSys.htm) on how to install Zulu OpenJDK on your system.
-If you plan to work on the Android App as well, you will also need the **Java 8 JDK** to use with Android Studio.
+Note: To work with the Android app Java JDK 17 is needed for the gradle build.
+The needed JDK is part of Android Studio, thus there is no need to manually install it.

 ## Step 3: Install Maven & Ant
 Download and install Maven for your operating system, see [binaries](https://dlcdn.apache.org/maven/maven-3/3.6.3/binaries/)